1.6 Quantum decoherence

 The environment now holds a physical record of how the computer reached output

-O, which results in two final states of the composed system (computer + environment) which we denote O_1and O_2.
+O, which results in two final states of the composed system (computer and environment) which we denote O_1and O_2.
 We add the probabilities for each of the two alternative computational paths.

-When quantum computation affects the environment, we have to include the environment in our analysis for it now takes part in the computation.
+When quantum computation affects the environment (or vice versa), we have to include the environment in our analysis, since it is now involved in the computation.

 Depending on which computational path was taken, the environment may end up in two distinct states.